simonstax/FramePack-Studio/README.md

 Thanks to [Rickard Edén](https://github.com/neph1) for the LoRA code and their general contributions to this growing FramePack scene!

-Thanks to everyone who has sumbitted a PR or helped with testing!
+Thanks to everyone who has joined the Discord, reported a bug, sumbitted a PR or helped with testing!